ronnymees/introduction_to_prototyping/docs/81_docker/README.md

 ## Create the tables in your database

 Every project we make has a `restore.sql` file to do just that.
-Run that query in the Workbench on docker.
+Run that query in the Workbench.

 ## Making changes to your project in docker